 Arch Linux has plenty of software in its repository.
 The AUR extends the software offering of Arch Linux.
 You get a huge number of software with AUR in Arch Linux.

-AUR is the community driven approach to provide newer applications.
+AUR is a community-driven approach to providing newer applications.
 You can search and install applications with the help of an AUR helper tool.

 5. Sense of accomplishment